 The CFPB points out that pressure can come in a positive form, like a push to get you to act immediately on an offer or an investment before the opportunity is withdrawn.

 Pressure can also take more negative forms.
 If you’re being threatened with jail, a tax audit or other dire consequences for not taking action, a scam is likely afoot.
 Any type of guilt-tripping or intimidation should also put you on your guard.

 Have you ever seen a message pop up on your internet browser claiming a virus has been found and that you should call the tech support number listed?
 Don’t do it – it’s likely a scam to get you to pay money to remove the nonexistent virus.

 TIP: While financial scams affect everyone, seniors are common targets.
-Protect your loved ones from elder financial abuse, by keeping informed of the warning signs and behavior.
-Learn more about how to protect your loved one from elder financial abouse in this resource.
+Protect your loved ones from generational fraud, by keeping informed of the warning signs and behavior.
+Learn more about how to protect your loved one from generational fraud in this resource.

 Financial Fraud Warning Sign No. 4: Offers That Are Too Good to Be True